serz/lite-adserver/docs/Architecture.md

 ## Data Flow

-1. **Request Handling**: Incoming requests are processed by the main server
+1. **Request Handling**: Incoming requests are processed by the Cloudflare Worker
-2. **Middleware Processing**: Authentication, logging, and other cross-cutting concerns
-3. **Route Handling**: Specific business logic based on the requested route
+2. **Route Handling**: Specific business logic based on the requested path
-4. **Service Layer**: Core business logic implementation
-5. **Data Access**: Models interact with the database
+3. **Database Access**: Direct interaction with the D1 database
+4. **Response Generation**: Appropriate responses based on the request and processing result

 ## Key Modules